 Back cover of the original Enchanted Village sales brochure noting the sales prices and terms.
 Home prices ranged from $18.950 to $19,775 excluding pools which were an additional $3,750.

-The "Ramon Rise" floorplan, drawn by Krisel on January 28, 1957 is part of Krisel's collection housed at the Getty Museum.
+The "Ramon Rise" floor plan, drawn by Krisel on January 28, 1957 is part of Krisel's collection housed at the Getty Museum.
 Note, this was the second floor plan designed by Krisel for use.
 The first one was abandoned likely due to construction costs as the kitchen was placed where the carport is located.
 The approximately 1,200 square foot layout of the second floorplan (used for the Enchanted Village) clustered the kitchen near the bathrooms maximizing gas and water line runs and would have been less expensive to build.

 The only print advertisement for the Enchanted Village was published in The Desert Sun on July 18, 1957 and August 7, 1957.
 The ad denotes that Enchanted Village was built to house the "area's permanent residents with the utmost in living pleasure at a REASONABLE price" meaning middle-class, full-time working residents unlike the second home neighborhoods that were being built at the same time like Twin Palms.